artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Options:

 #. **None** - the user is prompted for a decision.
-#. **Yes, without default** - thumbnails will be produced for any format which
-   has a :ref:`normalize for thumbnails <normalization>` rule in the FPR.
-   Formats which do not have a rule will not have a thumbnail generated.
-#. **No** - thumbnails will not be generated.
 #. **Yes** - thumbnails will be generated according to the format rules in the
    FPR.
 Formats which do not have a rule will have a default thumbnail generated (grey document icon).*
+#. **Yes, without default icons** - thumbnails will be produced for any format
+   which has a :ref:`normalize for thumbnails <normalization>` rule in the FPR.
+   Formats which do not have a rule will not have a thumbnail generated.
+#. **No** - thumbnails will not be generated.

 Perform policy checks on preservation derivatives
 +++++++++++++++++++++++++++++++++++++++++++++++++